habibcilmd-cardiologist/dr-cil/content/en/services/holter/index.md

       answer: "Yes, you can sleep normally.
 The device records during sleep as well."
 ---

 Holter monitoring is the continuous recording of the heart's electrical activity for 24-48 hours or longer.
 It is the gold standard method for detecting intermittent rhythm disorders.
-Assoc.
+Cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in Holter evaluation.

 ## What is Holter Monitoring?